How it works

-To apply, go to the “Apply now” page and start your application (please note, entries for 2020 are now closed).
-Fill in your details, answer three questions about your ties with farming, what you do to keep in good shape and look after your mental wellbeing and upload a photo or video of yourself.
+To apply, go to the “Apply now” page and start your application.
+Fill in your details, answer a few questions about your ties with farming, what you do to keep in good shape and look after your mental wellbeing and upload a photo or video of yourself.

 Round 2: Regional qualifiers

 After making sure you meet the judging criteria, you’ll be invited to show us what you’ve got by competing in a qualifier event to be held at Cotswold Farm Park on Saturday 25th and Sunday 26th September.

 This will be your shot at reaching the final stages of the competition – facing a series of tough physical challenges designed to test your speed, strength and stamina.